 Are you considering a visit to Gili Air, Gili T or Gili Meno?
 Or perhaps you all three?
 Then one of the first things you will need to know is how to get to the Gili Islands from Bali.

-The Gili Islands are simply wonderful.
+The Gili Islands are simply wonderful and are one of the most beautiful islands in Indonesia, most famous for their incredible dive sites.
 They have resisted the overtourism that much of Bali has suffered at the hands of and they are pristine and beautiful.
 But there’s a reason that these islands have remained (largely) unspoilt and dreamy… because it takes some endurance to reach them!

 I have visited twice now and taken different transport options each time.
 But which ever way you choose to travel to the Gili Islands, it’s going to require some time and effort.
 But that’s what makes it so special, right?